falco-talon/falco-talon.github.io/content/en/docs/installation_usage/_index.md

 ---
-title: Installation
+title: Installation and Usage
-description: How to install Falco Talon
+description: How to install and use Falco Talon
 categories: [Examples, Placeholders]
 tags: [test, docs]
 weight: 3